singular-gpispace/pfd-parallel/README.md

 ```

-Ensure that the `--port` number matches the one set in the singular script.
+Make sure that the `--port` number matches the one set in the singular script.
 Also, if this is run over ssh on a remote machine, make sure that x forwarding
 is enabled.